 BOONE COUNTY TAXPAYER’S NOTICE

-The 2017 County tax bills are now due and payable.
-If you do not receive your bill in the next few days, please contact the County Sheriff’s Office.
+The 2019 County tax bills are now due and payable.
+If you do not receive your bill in the next few days, please contact the County Sheriff’s Office at 859.334.2175.
 When mailing your payment, please include the payment stub portion of your tax bill or put the tax bill number on your check.
 If you wish to have a paid receipt returned to you, please enclose a self-addressed, stamped envelope.
 The following are the collection dates:

 You can now pay your Boone County Property Tax Bill at the Florence Government Center, Monday – Friday, from Oct.
-1st, 2017 through January 2nd, 2018.
+1st, – Nov.
+1st, & Dec.
+16th – Dec.
+31st, 2019.

 Boone County Property Tax Bill Payment Information